AlphaEye420/DayZ-Modwork/Loading_Screen_DayZv1.22/readme.md

 * 10. Pack mod

 ### SHOULD YOU WANT TO REMOVE A SECTION:
-* if you need only one (1) pic, set the variable i to "int i = 0;" and only have a "if (i==0)" line IN EACH OF THE 3 SECTIONS of \scripts\3_Game\loading_screen.c
+* if you need only one (1) pic, set the variable i to "int i = 0;" and only have a "if (i==0)" line IN EACH OF THE 3 SECTIONS of /scripts/3_Game/loading_screen.c
-* To remove music you can delete the 2 soundshaders functions in config.cpp and delete \scripts\5_Mission\MainMenuMusic.c
+* To remove music you can delete the 2 soundshaders functions in config.cpp and delete /scripts/5_Mission/MainMenuMusic.c
-* To remove the loading screen pictures, remove your \data edds files and delete \scripts\3_Game\loading_screen.c
+* To remove the loading screen pictures, remove your /data edds files and delete /scripts/3_Game/loading_screen.c
-* To remove the main menu layout, delete \scripts\5_Mission\MainMenu.c and the \gui folder
+* To remove the main menu layout, delete /scripts/5_Mission/MainMenu.c and the "/scripts/5_Mission/gui" folder
 * To remove the character scene location the delete the last cfg section in config.cpp
-* To remove the custom hints delete the hints.json in data folder +and+ within Scripts/3_Game/ delete HintPage.c, UiHintPanal.c. and 3_Game/gui folder
+* To remove the custom hints delete the hints.json in data folder +and+ within /Scripts/3_Game/ delete HintPage.c, UiHintPanal.c. and delete /Scripts/3_Game/gui folder

 ## CHECKLIST FOR TYPING CHANGES:
 #### root/config.cpp